6 Jul 2026, Mon

 Aerial view of a large car junkyard with many vehicles.

-Used vehicle inventory is gradually improving in 2025, but affordable options under $20,000 remain increasingly difficult to find.
-While the consumer price index shows used car prices were down 2% in January compared with a year earlier and 1.8% from December, overall prices remain significantly higher than they were five years ago.
+Used vehicle inventory is gradually improving in 2025, but affordable options under $20,000 remain increasingly hard to come by.
+The consumer price index shows used car prices were down 2% in January compared with a year earlier and down 1.8% from December, yet overall prices remain significantly higher than they were five years ago.

 According to J.D.
 Power, the average price of a used vehicle up to eight years old reached $30,202 in 2025, a 27.6% increase from $23,668 in 2020.
-At the same time, the share of vehicles priced under $20,000 has dropped sharply.
-In 2019, 53% of used vehicles fell below that price point.
-In 2025, that figure stands at 30%.
-Industry analysts report that while more vehicles are entering the market, many are higher-priced models, limiting how much relief buyers see at the lower end.
+Meanwhile, the share of vehicles priced under $20,000 has dropped sharply: in 2019, 53% of used vehicles fell below that price point, and by 2025 that figure stands at just 30%.
+Industry analysts say more vehicles are entering the market overall, but many of them are higher-priced models, which limits how much relief buyers actually see at the affordable end of the market.

-Wholesale prices ticked higher in January, further reducing the likelihood of significant price drops despite improving dealer inventory.
-Analysts expect a richer mix of vehicles entering the used market, reflecting years of consumer preference for SUVs and trucks.
-Sedans accounted for just 17% of the new car market last year, compared with more than 40% in 2015.
+Wholesale prices ticked higher in January, further reducing the odds of significant price drops even as dealer inventory improves.
+Analysts expect a richer mix of vehicles entering the used market going forward, reflecting years of consumer preference shifting toward SUVs and trucks.
+Sedans made up just 17% of the new car market last year, compared with more than 40% back in 2015, a shift that’s reshaping what’s actually available on used lots today.

-Financing remains a major factor for buyers.
+Financing remains a major factor for buyers navigating this market.
 Edmunds reported the average amount financed for a used vehicle in January was $29,364, with an average interest rate of 10.5%.
-Financing that amount over roughly 70 months results in a monthly payment of about $551 and more than $10,000 in interest over the life of the loan.
-Buyers with lower credit scores face steeper costs, with average used loan rates reaching 19% for scores between 501 and 600, compared with 7.43% for top-tier borrowers.
+Financed over roughly 70 months, that works out to a monthly payment of about $551 and more than $10,000 in interest paid over the life of the loan.
+Buyers with lower credit scores face even steeper costs, with average used loan rates reaching 19% for scores between 501 and 600, compared with just 7.43% for top-tier borrowers.

-A growing share of buyers are committing to monthly payments of $1,000 or more.
-In the final quarter of 2025, 6.3% of used car buyers reached that threshold, up from 5.4% one year earlier.
+A growing share of buyers are committing to monthly payments of $1,000 or more just to get into a used vehicle.
+In the final quarter of 2025, 6.3% of used car buyers reached that threshold, up from 5.4% one year earlier, a trend that underscores just how much financing costs have crept upward alongside sticker prices.

-Industry analysts report that more off-lease vehicles and fleet units are expected to reach the market this year, which could increase selection.
-However, while availability is improving, pricing pressure remains a reality for many shoppers entering the market in 2025.
+Industry analysts expect more off-lease vehicles and fleet units to reach the market this year, which could widen selection for shoppers.
+Still, while availability is improving on paper, pricing pressure remains very much a reality for anyone shopping the used market in 2025, especially buyers hoping to stay under that increasingly elusive $20,000 mark.

 By Eve Nowell